codebuzzy/codebuzzy/README.md

 * ✨ UI / UX Enthusiast

-* 📖 To be a perfectionist in yoru work - Learn Apple Guidelines, and Documentations and be patient with the process
+* 📖 To be a perfectionist in your work - Learn Apple Guidelines, and Documentation and be patient with the process

 * 💻 Learn - Code - Earn